gregfrazier/team-member-picker/README.md

     "atlas": "data:image/jpeg;base64,iVBORw0KGg..."
 }
 ```
 - Only 66 avatars are supported.
-To add more, see next section.
+To add more/less, see next section.

 ### Non-standard size avatars
 For avatar's that are not 60x60, they must include details to scale the images.
 Also if you want more than 66 addressable avatars you need to supply this info.